-The original ITT analysis concluded that, compared to medical management, the arm assigned to surgery had a large gain in average QALYs, at a small additional cost and was relatively cost-effective with a positive mean INB, albeit with 95% confidence intervals (CI) that included zero.
-However, these ITT results cannot be interpreted as a causal effect of the treatment, since within one year of randomisation, 47 of those randomised to surgery switched and received medical management, while in the medical treatment arm, 10 received surgery.
-The reported reasons for not having the allocated surgery were that in the opinion of the surgeon or the patient, the symptoms were not "sufficiently severe" or the patient was judged unfit for surgery (e.g. overweight).
-The preferencebased observational study conducted alongside the RCT reported that in routine clinical practice, the corresponding proportion who switched from an intention to have surgery and received medical management, was relatively low (4%), with a further 2% switching from control to intervention (Grant et al., 2013).
+The original ITT analysis concluded that, compared with medical management, the arm that was assigned to surgery had a large gain in average QALYs, at a small additional cost, and was relatively cost effective with a positive mean INB, albeit with 95% confidence intervals (CIs) that included zero.
+However, these ITT results cannot be interpreted as a causal effect of the treatment, since, within 1 year of randomization, 47 of those randomized to surgery switched and received medical management, whereas, in the medical treatment arm, 10 received surgery.
+The reported reasons for not having the allocated surgery were that, in the opinion of the surgeon or the patient, the symptoms were not 'sufficiently severe' or the patient was judged unfit for surgery (e.g. overweight).
+The preference-based observational study conducted alongside the RCT reported that, in routine clinical practice, the corresponding proportion who switched from an intention to have surgery and received medical management was relatively low (4%), with a further 2% switching from control to intervention (Grant et al., 2013).
 Since the percentage of patients who switched in the RCT was higher than in the target population and the costs of the receipt of surgery are relatively large, there was interest in reporting a causal estimate of the intervention.
-Thus, the original study also reported a PP analysis on completecases, adjusted for baseline EQ5D0, which resulted in an ICER of $\pounds$ 7263 per additional QALY (Grant et al., 2013).
-This is not an unbiased estimate of the causal treatment effect, so in Section 5, we re-analyse the REFLUX dataset to obtain a CACE of the costeffectiveness outcomes, recognising the joint distribution of costs and QALYs, using the methods described in the next section.
+Thus, the original study also reported a per-protocol analysis on complete cases, adjusted for baseline EQ5D0, which resulted in an ICER of £7263 per additional QALY (Grant et al., 2013).
+This is not an unbiased estimate of the causal treatment effect, so in Section 5, we reanalyse the REFLUX data set to obtain a CACE of the cost-effectiveness outcomes, recognizing the joint distribution of costs and QALYs, using the methods that are described in the next section.

-3. Complier Average Causal effects with bivariate outcomes
+Complier average causal effects with bivariate outcomes

 We begin by defining more formally our estimands and assumptions.
-Let $Y{1i}$ and $Y{2i}$ be the continuous bivariate outcomes, and $Z_i$ and $D_i$ the binary random treatment allocation and treatment received respectively, corresponding to the i-th individual.
-The bivariate endpoints $Y{1i}$ and $Y{2i}$ belong to the same individual i, and thus are correlated.
+Let Y{1i} and Y{2i} be the continuous bivariate outcomes, and Z_i and D_i the binary random treatment allocation and treatment received respectively, corresponding to the ith individual.
+The bivariate end points Y{1i} and Y{2i} belong to the same individual i and thus are correlated.
 We assume that there is an unobserved confounder U, which is associated with the treatment received and either or both of the outcomes.
-From now on, we will assume that the (i) Stable Unit Treatment Value Assumption (SUTVA) holds: the potential outcomes of the i-th individual are unrelated to the treatment status of all other individuals (known as no interference), and that for those who actually received treatment level z, their observed outcome is the potential outcome corresponding to that level of treatment.
+From now on, we shall assume that the stable unit treatment value assumption holds: the potential outcomes of the ith individual are unrelated to the treatment status of all other individuals (known as no interference) and that, for those who actually received treatment level z, their observed outcome is the potential outcome corresponding to that level of treatment.

-Under SUTVA, we can write the potential treatment received by the i-th subject under the random assignment at level $z_i \in \{0, 1\}$ as $D_i(z_i)$ .
-Similarly, $Y{\ell i}(z_i, d_i)$ with $\ell \in \{1, 2\}$ denotes the corresponding potential outcome for endpoint $\ell$ , if the i-th subject were allocated to level $z_i$ of the treatment and received level $d_i$ .
+Under the stable unit treatment value assumption, we can write the potential treatment that is received by the ith subject under the random assignment at level $z_i \in \{0, 1\}$ as $D_i(z_i)$.
+Similarly, $Y{li}(z_i, d_i)$ with $l \in \{1, 2\}$ denotes the corresponding potential outcome for end point l, if the ith subject were allocated to level z_i of the treatment and received level d_i .
 There are four potential outcomes.
-Since each subject is randomised to one level of treatment, only one of the potential outcomes per endpoint $\ell$ , is observed, i.e. $Y{\ell i} = Y{\ell i}(z_i, D_i(z_i)) = Y_i(z_i)$ .
+Since each subject is randomized to one level of treatment, only one of the potential outcomes per end point l is observed, i.e. $Y{li} = Y{li}\{z_i, D_i(z_i)\} = Y_i(z_i)$.

-The CACE for outcome $\ell$ can now be defined as
+The CACE for outcome l can now be defined as

-$$\theta{\ell} = E\left[\left\{Y{\ell i}(1) - Y{\ell i}(0)\right\} \middle| \left\{D{i}(1) - D{i}(0) = 1\right\}\right].$$ (2)
+$$\theta_l = E[\{Y{li}(1) - Y{li}(0)\} | \{D_i(1) - D_i(0) = 1\}]. \tag{2}$$

-In addition to (i) SUTVA, the following assumptions are sufficient for identification of the CACE, (Angrist et al., 1996):
+In addition to the stable unit treatment value assumption, the following assumptions are sufficient for identification of the CACE (Angrist et al., 1996).